gitploy-io/helm-chart/charts/gitploy/README.md

 ## Configuration

-In order to install the chart, you'll need to pass in additional configuration.
+To install the chart, you'll need to pass in an additional configuration.
 This configuration comes in the form of Helm values, which are key/value pairs.

 ```yaml
 env: